h-arthi/EEEE2065-CW2/README.md

   it takes for the computer to get the right answer and the maximum number or guesses is printed

 ## Future Improvements:
-- Prevent users from enetering string
+- Prevent users from entering string and  'breaking' the program
 - Improve modualrity of code